porterhq/porter/Readme.md

   })

-// You can omit the options since they're the defaults. co(oceanify.compileAll())
+// You can omit the options since they're the defaults. co(porter.compileAll())
 ```

-Oceanify will compile all the components that matches `opts.match`, find their dependencies in `node_modules` directory and compile them too.
+Porter will compile all the components that matches `opts.match`, find their dependencies in `node_modules` directory and compile them too.

-You can try the one in [Oceanify Example](https://github.com/erzu/oceanify/tree/master/examples/default).
+You can try the one in [Porter Example](https://github.com/erzu/porter/tree/master/examples/default).
 Just execute
 `npm run precompile`.

 ### `.compileStyleSheets*([options])`